AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-merge-policies.md

 Merge policies also tie into data governance and segmentation, which you will see shortly.

+And of course, you can define and use merge policies with the API, as well.

 ![Viewing a profile with a different merge policy](assets/mergepolicies-backToDanny.png)